 Surface Irrigation: In this process, water from the supply channel flows over the entire region due to gravity and then seeps down to the roots.

 Overhead Irrigation: These irrigation systems best resemble the natural waterfall.
-Considered as one of the most modern and advanced forms of irrigation, these systems make use of conveyor pipes, pumping units, and sprinkler mechanism to divert water.
+Considered one of the most modern and advanced forms of irrigation, these systems make use of conveyor pipes, pumping units, and sprinkler mechanisms to divert water.

 Irrigation Engineering: Prerequisites

 To pursue this sub-branch of Civil Engineering at the Bachelor’s level, the students have to fulfil certain eligibility criteria.
 The pre-requisites to study Irrigation Engineering are mentioned below: